Mortgagor vs Mortgagee [Who Is a Mortgagee?]

 The mortgagee is the financial institution providing financing in a loan agreement.
 For example, in a traditional mortgage, the mortgagee is the bank that is providing the capital to purchase a home.
 The other party to the financing arrangement is the mortgagor, which is the individual purchasing the home with bank financing.

 In certain circumstances, the mortgagor and mortgagee can be the same person.
-However, this would typically require a person to either be borrowing against their own assets that are held with a financial institution (e.g. Lombard loan) or through complex structures that would enable them to receive a mortgage through an entity that they control and self-financed.
+However, this would typically require a person to either borrow against their own assets that are held with a financial institution (e.g. Lombard loan) or through complex structures that would enable them to receive a mortgage through an entity that they control and self-financed.

 Who Is Grantor or Mortgagor?